sba250/Rubiks_Cube_Solver/README.md

 # Rubik's Cube Solver
-By Shahar Bano and Ruvi Muskwe
+By Shahar Bano and Ruvi Muskwe/\
 For CMPT 225 Data Structures and Programming - Fall 2025

 A Java implementation of a Rubik's Cube solver using the A* search algorithm with custom heuristics.